Matt3141592/squaredle/README.md

 v2 executes about 8 times quicker than program as it uses a trie instead of a hash table to store the dictionary.
 This allows it to stop searching for a word once it knows that there are no words that starts with a prefix.

 MAX does not affect v2 as much but still helps as less words are loaded into the trie.

+Can use a larger dictionary by following the execution command with any argument e.g. ./program hello